 We had gone out the night before to pick up our prescriptions, some groceries, and ice melt - all the things we needed to be tucked in for a few days.
 Funny thing was, I meant to do prescriptions, ice melt, groceries...in that order.
 Instead, I went straight to groceries after prescriptions, and I only had three minutes to get the ice melt before the place closed.
 Thankfully, we made it inside even though we only had seconds to spare.

-As my son was carrying the small ten pound bag of ice melt to the register, I was impressed to get the big fifty pound bag.
-I argued for a second (in my head, of course).
-"I don't need the big bag," I said.
-"I don't have that much area to spread it on."
-"Get the big bag."
+As my son was carrying the small ten-pound bag of ice melt to the register, I was impressed to get the big fifty-pound bag.
+I argued for a second (in my head), "I don't need the big bag," I said.
+"I don't have that much area to spread it on," I reasoned.
+"Get the big bag," I argued back with myself.
 I hesitate as I watch my son approach the register and can see the clerk is clearly ready to ring us up and go home.
 It's a minute or so past closing already.
-"Get the big bag."
-"Fine!", I say in my brain.
+"Get the big bag," I yelled inside my head.
+"FINE!"
+I say in my brain.
 Out loud I say, "Son, let's go ahead and get the big bag."

 Friday morning, February 22, 2013, dawned crisp, cold, and clear as a bell.
 The pristine blue skies gave no indication of the fury that existed in them just a few hours prior; however, the ground was covered with a beautiful, white blanket that was approximately 1' deep and sparkled like glitter as the sun smiled down on Wichita, KS.

 The storm that ravaged the town and had most Wichitans on lock down for the past two days was gone and folks were starting to get out and about and return to life as usual.
 I was no exception.
 I had an appointment with one of my doctors, and I was able to snap some pictures around the medical and office plaza while I was there.